Last Updated on August 5, 2023 by Easyapns

 A study published in Journals Plos suggests that those who play games build resistance to effective interference.
 Their perceptual learning is significantly improved, and they quickly understand the given task.

-Another research which got published in the Journal of Applied Developmental Psychology revealed the effects of video games on spatial abilities, like understanding of distance, measurement, and navigation of participants.
+Another research which got published in the Journal of Applied Developmental Psychology revealed the effects of video games on spatial abilities, like understanding distance, measurement, and navigation of participants.

 The increased spatial performance was observed in both boys and girls while they were immersed in the game.
 The same study also concluded that action games were more effective than word games in enhancing spatial abilities in the subjects